tomnil/tomnil.github.io/_articles/Development/TypeScript/ConvertingFromJSToTS/index.md

 a.type = "fruit";
 ```

 By manually setting the type "any" on a object, it will become old-style-javascript compatible.
+Or use ```unknown``` as type (or both :)

 ```javascript
 // replace